Mardy S. Ireland: Biography

-Ireland is a founding member of the Lacanian School of Psychoanalysis, and was a member of the faculty at the Psychoanalytic Institute of Northern California.
+Born in North Carolina, Ireland is a founding member of the Lacanian School of Psychoanalysis, and was a member of the faculty at the Psychoanalytic Institute of Northern California.

 In 1993, Ireland wrote "Reconceiving Women: Separating Motherhood From Female Identity", which focuses on three types of women: mothers, child-less, and child-free.
 Acknowledging the distinction child-free became critical as a legitimate choice for women.
 The work was the subsequent subject of a doctoral thesis.
 The New York Times reviewed this book.
 The "academic book" had struck a chord and found broad appeal.

 In North Carolina, she became involved with and was interviewed about the Peaceful Schools Project regarding school bullying.